How netElastic Became a Leader in Virtual Broadband Network Gateways (vBNGs)

 • Cost savings

+However, since vBNGs typically replace access routers from companies like Juniper and Cisco, some providers expressed concern about vBNG performance.
 Acting on this input, netElastic and Intel have been working together to maximize Virtual BNG performance.
-Recently, Intel tested netElastic vBNG on an Intel® Select Solution for NFVI Forwarding Platform.
-The test results showed vBNG achieved up to 380 Gbps throughput per server, which is a new level of performance for Virtual BNGs.
+Last year, Intel tested the netElastic vBNG on 4th Gen Intel Xeon Scalable processors.
+The test results showed vBNG achieved up to 1 Terabit of throughput on a 2RU server.

 Turning Feedback into a New Product

 “netElastic was one of the first vendors to develop a Virtual BNG from scratch based on service provider feedback, and we’ve been listening to our customers ever since,” said Weixiao Liu, CEO at netElastic.
-“Based on that feedback, we developed BNG Manager to deliver greater visibility into vBNG operations and provide in-depth subscriber information to identify and resolve customer issues faster.”
+“Based on that feedback, we developed Router Manager to deliver greater visibility into vBNG operations and provide in-depth subscriber information to identify and resolve customer issues faster.”

 Focus is Key

-netElastic has become a leader by focusing on customers and focusing on Virtual BNG.
-The power of netElastic’s singular focus on vBNG, and our dedication to including the voice of the customer in all product development, enables netElastic to deliver innovative vBNG solutions to broadband providers worldwide.
+netElastic has become a leader by focusing on customers and focusing on vBNG.
+The power of netElastic’s singular focus on vBNG and our dedication to including the voice of the customer in all product development enables netElastic to deliver innovative vBNG solutions to broadband providers worldwide.